 That’s why we’d like you to nominate a specific member of staff to be a Charter Champion, a central point of contact within your school to take responsibility for co-ordinating and communicating tasks.

 This may be a particular class teacher who enjoys or has previous experience in swimming lessons, a teaching assistant or even a governor.
 It doesn’t necessarily matter who it is, they just need to be active and enthusiastic, and happy to take on tasks such as:

-- Ensuring pupil swimming attainment records are maintained
+- Keeping pupil swimming attainment records up-to-date